neoCrimeLabs/hiera_openvpn/README.md

 ## Known Todo

-* Roll keys with puppet - There are multiple ways to do this, but I haven't decided which I like yet.
+* Roll TLS-Auth key and DH-Params automatically; There are multiple ways to do this, but I haven't decided which I like yet.

 ## How to use